Ohio Driver's License Suspensions

 House Bill 29, which takes effect on April 10, 2025, provides relief for certain suspended drivers in Ohio by removing or modifying some suspension requirements.
 Key provisions include:

-Allows those with child support-related suspensions to apply for limited driving privileges in all cases, not just during contempt proceedings.
+Allows those with child support-related suspensions to apply for limited driving privileges in all cases

 How to Reinstate Your License